jd1378/GuaranteedTaskRunner/README.md

 * `args` - the arguments passed to the task
 * `dependency` - the dependency passed to the task
 * `attempt` - current attempt at running the task
-* `nextTaskId`
+* `nextTaskId` - task id of next task in database
 * `taskRunner` - the task runner instance that is running this task

 #### methods that you can override

-gets called:
+gets called - when:

 * `start()` - when the task is executed for the **first** time
-* `restart()` - when the task runs for the second time (or more) after failure. defaults to execute start if not overriden.
+* `start(true)` - when the task runs for the second time (or more) after failure.
-* `onFailure(err, removeTaskChain)` - when task throws an error inside start or restart. does nothing by default.
+* `onFailure(err, removeTaskChain)` - when task throws an error inside `start()`. does nothing by default.
-* `onFinish(execResult)` - when task finishes executing start or restart. does nothing by default. this method is for extra fancy work but there's no guarantee on this one. don't throw errors in this as it will mess up the logic.
+* `onFinish(execResult)` - when task finishes executing start or restart. does nothing by default. this method is for extra fancy work but there's no guarantee on this one. task runner does not await this and does not catch it's errors. please make sure you don't throw any errors in here.